I thought that this post was definitely worth reviving since I still am a fan of using my iPad for smocking!

 My armchair isn’t pictured – I had to resort to a chair that I could carry into the photography room as I’m not a photographer either!
 Observe how fabulous this device is – I can adjust it to any level and get it as close to my eyes as needed!
 As easily portable as it is, I can pack it up and take it on vacation with me as well.
 This was a win!!!

 This stand is stable, can be adjusted and/or rotated.
 The upper portion of the stand is flexible, so can be bent to just the right place.
 You could also use this standing up if you wanted to use it as a music stand.
+While there are lighter weight and cheaper versions available, I like the sturdiness of this stand.
 What a fabulous addition to my smocking “tools”.
 The iPad stays securely attached.

 In case you haven’t noticed, I have that smocking design zoomed in to gigantic so that every stitch is easily seen!!!
 You can do this!